GoogleCloudPlatform/community/tutorials/write.md

 1. Add the new tutorial file by doing one of the following:

     * Create a uniquely named `.md` file at the top level of the `tutorials` folder.
-    * Create a new folder for your tutorial in the `tutorials` folder and create a `.md` file at the top level of that subfolder.
+    * Create a new folder for your tutorial in the `tutorials` folder and create an `index.md` file at the top level of that subfolder.

 1. Copy the contents of the [tutorial template](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/tutorial-template/index.md) into your new Markdown file.

-1. Replace the template content with your own tutorial content, following the instructions in the template.
+1. Replace the template content with your own tutorial content, following the instructions in the template and style guide.

 1. Commit your changes and open a [pull request](https://help.github.com/articles/using-pull-requests/).

     After you create a pull request, a reviewer reviews your submission.
-The reviewer will make some editorial and production changes to the tutorial directly to ensure that it follows the style guide.
+The reviewer will directly make some editorial and production changes to the tutorial to ensure that it follows the guidelines.
 The reviewer may also leave comments asking for changes or clarifications.

 1. Work with the reviewer to resolve any issues found during the review.